banner

 At the end of each semester, including summer, incompletes are calculated as “attempted” but “not completed” until a letter grade is assigned.
 An incomplete may resolve after the start of the next term (see Academic procedures) but this resolution will not impact financial aid during the term in progress.
 The resolution of an incomplete during a term already in progress will impact qualitative and quantitative measures of Satisfactory Academic Progress calculated at the end of the term.

-NOTE: Undergraduate students seeking a bachelor’s degree who are also pursing more than one major and/or minor must complete their degree following both Qualitative and Quantitative measures as outlined above.
+NOTE: Undergraduate students seeking a bachelor’s degree who are also pursing more than one major and/or minor must complete their degree following both qualitative and quantitative measures as outlined above.
 This includes students who change majors/minors during their academic career.
 All grades and credits from all classes, including those required in a previous major/minor but not the current major/minor, are included.
 There are no exceptions outside of an approved appeal because of extenuating circumstances.
 A student pursuing a second bachelor’s degree must maintain a cumulative GPA of 2.0 to meet the qualitative component of Satisfactory Academic Progress.
 For the quantitative component, a student completing a second bachelor’s degree must have combined credits of at least 150 semester hours (see Academic procedures).
 Therefore the maximum time-frame for a second degree student will be 225 hours (150% of the 150 total hours required for the second degree).

 Financial aid warning status – pace of progression